 Whenever any local government enters into a contract with any person for the execution of any works referred to in section 112(1) such local government shall thereupon publish in some newspaper circulating in the district the scale of charges fixed by the contract; and if any person neglects or refuses to pay to the contractor any charge made by him under his contract with such local government for services rendered on behalf of such person, such charge may be recovered by the contractor or by the local government on his behalf from such person by action in any court of competent jurisdiction.

-[Section 113, formerly section 94, amended by No. 30 of 1932 s.
-18; renumbered as section 113 by No. 38 of 1933 s.
-42; amended by No. 102 of 1973 s.
+[Section 113, formerly section 94, amended: No. 30 of 1932 s.
+18; renumbered as section 113: No. 38 of 1933 s.
+42; amended: No. 102 of 1973 s.
 10; No. 14 of 1996 s.
 4; No. 28 of 1996 s.
 9.]

 114. Obstruction or hindrance of certain works penalised